Killowen: History

 In 1976, a court tomb known locally as the "Giant’s Grave" at Ballinran, near Killowen on the shore of Carlingford Lough, was excavated ahead of road widening works.
 The site, located on boulder clay over Silurian shale, revealed sockets for orthostats that confirmed the presence of a long north-south aligned gallery tomb with a circular forecourt at the northern end.
 Although no cairn or kerb stones survived, the segmented gallery, over 12 meters long, featured typical sills and jambs, and one portal socket still contained a fractured stone stump.
 While no intact burials were found, cremated human bone fragments were recovered from several sockets, likely remnants from when the orthostats were removed.
 Additionally, three flint flakes were discovered, one of which may be associated with the tomb’s original use.

 Baron Russell of Killowen

 Born Charles Russell in Newry, Ireland, in 1832, rose from modest beginnings in Killowen to become one of the most distinguished legal minds of his time.
-His deep connection to Killowen was immortalized when he was elevated to the peerage, choosing the title "Baron Russell of Killowen" in honour of his birthplace.
-A devout Catholic and tireless advocate for justice, Russell's career spanned roles as solicitor, barrister, Member of Parliament, Attorney General, and ultimately Lord Chief Justice of England, the first Catholic to hold the position in centuries.
-His legacy reflects not only his legal brilliance and commitment to public service but also a lifelong loyalty to his Irish roots and the values instilled in him by his family and community in Killowen.
+He was elevated to the peerage, choosing the title "Baron Russell of Killowen" in honour of his birthplace.
+Russell's career spanned roles as solicitor, barrister, Member of Parliament, Attorney General, and ultimately Lord Chief Justice of England, the first Catholic to hold the position in centuries.